Fields interpretable in the free group: Introduction

 \begin{thmIntro} The first-order theory of the free group does not interpret an infinite field. \end{thmIntro}

-Since the first-order theory of the free group does not have the finite cover property \cite{FCP}, it is enough to prove that no infinite field is interpretable in a particular model.
+Since the first-order theory of the free group does not have the finite cover property \cite{MR3846335}, it is enough to prove that no infinite field is interpretable in a particular model.
 More precisely we prove:

 \begin{thmIntro} Let $\F$ be a nonabelian free group and $X$ be a set interpretable in $\F$.
-Then either $X$ is internal to a finite set of centralizers or it cannot be given definably the structure of an abelian group. \end{thmIntro}
+Then either $X$ is internal to a family of centralizers of nontrivial elements or it cannot be given definably the structure of an Abelian group. \end{thmIntro}

-In \cite{BySk}, in the course of proving that no infinite field is definable in the first-order theory of the free group, we proved that centralizers (of nontrivial elements) are one-based, hence no set internal to a family of centralizers can define an infinite field.
-This latter argument completes the proof of the main theorem of this paper.
+Theorem \ref{Major2} above implies that no infinite field is interpretable in a nonabelian free group.
+Indeed, by \cite{MR2039343}, a set internal to a family of $1$-based sets is $1$-based itself and an infinite $1$-based set cannot be given definably the structure of a field \cite{MR1782132}.
+In \cite{MR4030181}, on the course of proving that no infinite field is definable in the first-order theory of the free group, we proved that centralizers of nontrivial elements are $1$-based, hence no set internal to a family of centralizers can define an infinite field.

+Theorem \ref{Major1} now follows easily, since all axioms, for a triple of formulas $(\phi, \odot, \oplus)$, that define a field are first-order expressible and the first-order theory of the free group eliminates the "there exists infinitely many" quantifier in all imaginary sorts.
+Indeed, if an infinite field were interpretable in some model of the first-order theory of the free group, we could transfer this interpretation to a standard model, i.e. a nonabelian free group, contradicting Theorem \ref{Major2}.
+In fact, Theorem \ref{Major2} provides a characterization of Abelian groups interpretable in the free group.

+\begin{thmIntro} Let $(X, \oplus)$ be an Abelian group interpretable in the free group.
+Then $X$ is internal to a family of centralizers of nontrivial elements. \end{thmIntro}